johnegonzales/hello-world/README.md

 # hello-world
-my first repo
+my first repo.
-Here is a bit about myself
+Here is a bit about myself.
+Here is a little more about me.